 Please rinse food waste off before recycling any of the following.

-- Aluminum, steel, and tin cans
+- Aluminum, steel, tin cans, and foil

-- Plastic and glass bottles and caps
+- Plastic utensils, foodware, straws, cups, bottles, and caps

 - Phone books, magazines, newspaper, office paper, and pamphlets